Last Updated on July 31, 2023

 While the top of Fryingpan Tower is locked for safety and preservation, epic panoramic views can still be seen from the tower’s stairs.
 Beware that there are many steps and the wind can be fierce–dogs and small children may not be too enthusiastic about climbing the tower.

-From the tower, you can see Cold Mountain’s magnificent views, Looking Glass Rock to the south, and the great ridges of North Carolina’s mountains.
+From the tower, you can see Cold Mountain’s magnificent views, Looking Glass Rock to the south, and the great ridges of North Carolina’s mountains (including Mount Mitchell

-The wind can be fierce on the stairs at Fryingpan Mountain Lookout Tower.
+The wind can be fierce on the stairs at Frying Pan Tower NC.
 Always exercise caution and know your limits.
 It doesn’t take much of a climb to get great views, so you do not need to climb to the very top.

 We often hear reports that the cab of the tower is unlocked.
 You can choose for yourself to enter it, but understand that you take on some risks by doing so.
-The cab is locked to preserve this historical feature, so its inside will not be maintained.
+The cab is locked to preserve this historic fire lookout tower, so its inside will not be maintained.

 Leave No Trace